PhilJay/MPAndroidChart/README.md

 So, what is a <code>DataSet</code> and why do you need it?
 That is actually pretty simple.
 One <code>DataSet</code> object represents a group of entries (datatype <code>Entry</code>) inside the chart that belong together.
 It is designed to **logically separate different groups of values in the chart**.
 For each type of chart, a differnt object that extends `DataSet` (e.g. `LineDataSet`) exists that allows specific styling.

 As an example, you might want to display the quarterly revenue of two different companies over one year in a `LineChart`.
 In that case, it would be recommended to create two different <code>LineDataSet</code> objects, each containing four values (one for each quarter).
-As an <code>ArrayList<String></code> to describe the legend on the x-axis, you would simply provide the four Strings "1.Q", "2.Q", "3.Q", "4.Q".
+As an <code>ArrayList<String></code> to describe the labels on the x-axis, you would simply provide the four Strings "1.Q", "2.Q", "3.Q", "4.Q".

-Of course, it is also possible to provide just one <code>DataSet</code> object containing all 8 values for the two companys.
+Of course, it is also possible to provide just one <code>LineDataSet</code> object containing all 8 values for the two companys.

 So how to setup a <code>LineDataSet</code> object?
 ```java
     public LineDataSet(ArrayList<Entry> yVals, String label) { ... }
 ```

-When looking at the constructor, it is visible that the <code>LineDataSet</code> needs an <code>ArrayList</code> of type <code>Entry</code> and a `String` used to describe the `DataSet` and as a label used for the `Legend`.
-Furthermore this label can be used to find the `DataSet` amongst other `DataSet` objects in the `ChartData` object.
+When looking at the constructor, it is visible that the <code>LineDataSet</code> needs an <code>ArrayList</code> of type <code>Entry</code> and a `String` used to describe the `LineDataSet` and as a label used for the `Legend`.
+Furthermore this label can be used to find the `LineDataSet` amongst other `LineDataSet` objects in the `LineData` object.

 The <code>ArrayList</code> of type <code>Entry</code> encapsulates all values of the chart.
 A <code>Entry</code> object is an additional wrapper around a value and holds the value itself, and it's position on the x-axis (the index inside the <code>ArrayList</code> of <code>String</code> of the <code>LineData</code> object the value is mapped to):
 ```java